 Please register on the City of Crestwood’s Self Registration Portal to receive this vital information.
 Visit the Self Registration Portal.
 If you have an unlisted telephone number or only have a cell phone, you will need to register on the Self Registration Portal to receive the Community Notification.
 Our vendor updates the telephone number database once a year but it only includes wired telephones without unlisted numbers.

-If you have questions about Community Notification, please call Chief of Police Ron Compton at 314-729-4832 or E-mail Chief Compton.
+If you have questions about Community Notification, please call Chief of Police Jonathan Williams at 314-729-4832 or E-mail Chief Williams.